Montana

 When in Earth’s history did Yellowstone’s volcanism begin?
 Let’s look at the calendar to find out.

-What were the major events have shaped the Earth and its environment, and when did these events takes place?
+[ad_1] What were the major events have shaped the Earth and its environment, and when did these events takes place?
 When did the major volcanic events in Yellowstone take place within the sequence of Earth’s major events?
-Geologic research has made significant progress to answer these questions, and future discoveries will further refine the fascinating story. …
+Geologic research has made significant progress to answer these questions, and future discoveries will further refine the fascinating …

 Read moreWhen in Earth’s history did Yellowstone’s volcanism begin?
 Let’s look at the calendar to find out.